VincentRoche/FunctionalDataProgrammingPrj/README.md

 Open the **NuclearBusesKafka** Scala project in IntelliJ and run the **MyConsumer** class.
 The Scala project now listens for messages in the *nuclear-flying-buses* topic.

-Back to the terminal run the producer script to write some random data in the topic:
+Back to the terminal, run the producer script to write some random data in the topic:

 ```bash
 ./produce-messages.sh